stm2/eressea-runner/doc/Starting a Game.md

 Press S to save your world to a file.
 Since we are in turn 0, you should call it "0.dat".
 It will be stored in the `$ERESSEA/game-1/data/` directory, and each future turn will produce a new file.
 Press 'Q' to exit the editor and Ctrl+D to quit the program and get to the shell prompt.

+You can press ? to display a list of available commands.
+See also [[The Game Editor]].

 **!!ERROR!!**: eressea.ini specifies start = 1, but turn (the file) is set to 0!

 ### Adding Players